The Wild Mushroom Cookbook

 Leccinum manzanitae but in secret spots along this coast whose fog can produce mushrooms almost all year long?

-I haven’t been in Mendocino since 1981.
-I remember spending most of a night in a very lively bar with tropical sailing buddy Daniel Fernandez.
+in a very lively bar with tropical sailing buddy Daniel Fernandez.
 We soon learned that not far from Mendocino could be found an ancient pygmy forest where the trees were only fifteen feet tall.
 It was thought that the forest was located on a volcanic plateau with very little topsoil on top.
 If one could get permission to collect the species there, imagine the rarities within.
 It would be great to get back and check that out.
 Meanwhile I would urge anyone into mycophagy to buy this book.
 It is available at Village Books in

 Fairhaven, but I would highly recommend our club to try to order it wholesale.
 It’s just that good.

-A Sampling of the Recipes From the Wild Mushroom Cookbook, Recipes From Mendocino
+Sampling of the Recipes From the Wild Mushroom Cookbook, Recipes From Mendocino

 Clavariadelphus Green Bean Casserole